dr-guangtou/daily_astroph/astroph-1809.md

 ## Sep 9:

 #### [The Recent Growth History of the Fornax Cluster Derived from Simultaneous Sloshing and Gas Stripping: Simulating the Infall of NGC 1404](https://arxiv.org/abs/1809.02134)
+    * 模拟显示：exclude a first infall scenario of NGC 1404

 #### [Automated Distant Galaxy Merger Classifications from Space Telescope Images using the Illustris Simulation](https://arxiv.org/abs/1809.02136)

 #### [The Role of Black Hole Feedback on Size and Structural Evolution in Massive Galaxies](https://arxiv.org/abs/1809.02143)
+    - **Relevant, Important**
+    * We find that AGN feedback can alter the stellar density distribution, reduce the core density within the central 1 kpc by 0.3 dex from z = 1, and enhance the size growth of massive galaxies.
+    * AGN feedback plays an important role in transforming galaxies from blue compact galaxies into red extended galaxies in two ways:
+        - (1) it effectively quenches the star formation, transforming blue compact galaxies into compact quiescent galaxies and
+        - (2) it also removes and prevents new accretion of cold gas, shutting down in-situ star formation and causing subsequent mergers to be gas-poor or mixed.
+    * AGN feedback also puffs up the central region through the fast AGN driven winds as well as the slow expulsion of gas while the black hole is quiescent

 #### [Chemical Abundances in the Ultra-Faint Dwarf Galaxies Grus I and Triangulum II: Neutron-Capture Elements as a Defining Feature of the Faintest Dwarfs](https://arxiv.org/abs/1809.02182)